Code of Effective Behavioral Organizations

 Promoting Ethical Behavior

-4.09 Participating provider supports any workers who come forward with any claim of undue pressure to violate the BACB® Professional and Ethical Compliance Code for Behavior Analysts or BHCOE® Guidelines for Accredited Organizations.
+4.10 Participating provider supports any workers who come forward with any claim of undue pressure to violate the BHCOE® Code of Effective Behavior Organizations or BACB® Professional and Ethical Compliance Code for Behavior Analysts.

-4.13 Prior to the implementation of services, participating provider provides in writing, the terms of consultation, requirements for providing services, financial agreements, and responsibilities of all parties.
+4.14 Prior to implementation of services, participating provider provides in writing, the terms of consultation, requirements for providing services, financial agreements, treatment expectations, duration of treatment, the likelihood of success,.and responsibilities of all parties.
 If terms change, behavioral organizations will notify consumers.

 5.0 HIPAA Compliance